 We discuss the components of the mechanism $(q^\ast, t^\ast, r^\ast, a^\ast, p^\ast)$ in turn.
-The asset is allocated to the agent with the highest virtual value, provided that this virtual value is strictly positive.\footnote{Since $\psi_i$ is strictly increasing, ties occur with probability zero.
+The asset is allocated to the agent with the highest virtual value, provided that this virtual value is nonnegative.\footnote{Since $\psi_i$ is strictly increasing, ties between agents occur with probability zero.
 To keep notation simple, we assume that the asset is not allocated in the case of a tie.} Otherwise, the asset is not allocated.
-The allocation probability $q_i^\ast$ is weakly increasing in agent $i$'s type $\th_i$ because $\psi_i$ is increasing (by \cref{AA}.\ref{it:regularity}).
-The virtual value $\psi_i (\th_i)$ is weakly greater than the Myerson virtual value $\psi_i^M ( \th_i)$, so there is less downard distortion.
-Relative to Myerson's optimal cash auction, the asset is allocated at a larger set of type profiles.
+The allocation probability $q_i^\ast$ is weakly increasing in agent $i$'s type $\th_i$ because $\psi_i$ is strictly increasing (by \cref{AA}.\ref{it:regularity}).
+The virtual value $\psi_i (\th_i)$ is weakly greater than the Myerson virtual value $\psi_i^M ( \th_i)$.
+Relative to Myerson's optimal cash auction, the asset is allocated at more type profiles (in the sense of weak set inclusion).

-Next we describe the auditing, royalty, and penalty rules.
-Agent $i$'s type report $\th_i$ determines his \emph{royalty cap} $\pi_i^\ast (\theta_i) \phi_i$ if he wins the asset.
+Next, we describe the auditing, royalty, and penalty rules.
+Agent $i$'s type report $\th_i$ determines his \emph{royalty cap} $\pi_i^\ast (\th_i) \phi_i$.
 Suppose that agent $i$ wins the asset after reporting type $\th_i$.
-If he reports income of at least $\pi_i^\ast (\th_i)$, then he pays a royalty equal to the royalty cap $\pi_i^\ast (\th_i) \phi_i$ and he is not audited.
-If he reports income below $\pi_i^\ast ( \th_i)$, then he pays a royalty equal to fraction $\phi_i$ of his reported income, and then he is audited.
-If the audit reveals that his true income differs from his reported income, then he is charged a penalty equal to the underpaid royalties (or he is given a refund for the overpaid royalties).\footnote{Refunding the agent for overpaid royalties is not necessary.
-It would also be optimal to use the penalty function $\bar{p}_i(\th,\pi_i',\pi_i)= ( \pi_i - \pi_i')_+ \phi_i$.
-More generally, $p_i^\ast$ can be replaced with any penalty function that agrees with $p_i^\ast$ on path and is weakly larger than $p_i^\ast$ off path.} This penalty format is consistent with the medical device royalty agreement described in the introduction.
+If agent $i$ subsequently reports income of at least $\pi_i^\ast (\th_i)$, then he pays a royalty equal to the royalty cap $\pi_i^\ast (\th_i) \phi_i$ and he is not audited.
+If he instead reports income below $\pi_i^\ast ( \th_i)$, then he pays a royalty equal to the fraction $\phi_i$ of his reported income, and he is subsequently audited.
+If the audit reveals that his true income is different from his reported income, then he is charged a penalty equal to the underpaid royalties (or he is given a refund for the overpaid royalties).\footnote{ Refunding the agent for overpaid royalties is not necessary.
+It would also be optimal to use the penalty function $\bar{p}_i(\th,\pi_i',\pi_i)= \max\{ p_i^\ast ( \th,\pi_i',\pi_i), 0\}$.
+More generally, $p_i^\ast$ can be replaced with any feasible penalty function that agrees with $p_i^\ast$ on path and is weakly larger than $p_i^\ast$ off path.} This penalty format is consistent with the medical device royalty agreement described in the introduction.